Get materials designed to help you make the most out of your treatment with VOTRIENT.

 - Lung problems.
 VOTRIENT may cause lung problems that may lead to death.
 Tell your health care provider right away if you get a cough that will not go away or shortness of breath

-- Reversible posterior leukoencephalopathy syndrome (RPLS).
-RPLS is a condition that can happen while taking VOTRIENT that may cause death.
+- Posterior Reversible Encephalopathy Syndrome (PRES).
+PRES is a condition that can happen while taking VOTRIENT that may cause death

-Symptoms may include headaches, seizures, lack of energy, confusion, high blood pressure, loss of speech, blindness or changes in vision, and problems thinking
+- Symptoms may include headaches, seizures, lack of energy, confusion, high blood pressure (BP), loss of speech, blindness or changes in vision, and problems thinking

-- High blood pressure.
-High blood pressure can happen with VOTRIENT, including a sudden and severe rise in blood pressure, which may be life-threatening.
-These blood pressure increases usually happen in the first several months of treatment.
-Your blood pressure should be well controlled before you start taking VOTRIENT.
-Your health care provider should begin checking your blood pressure within 1 week of you starting VOTRIENT and often during treatment to make sure that your blood pressure is well controlled
+- High BP.
+High BP can happen with VOTRIENT, including a sudden and severe rise in BP, which may be life-threatening.
+These BP increases usually happen in the first several months of treatment.
+Your BP should be well controlled before you start taking VOTRIENT.
+Your health care provider should begin checking your BP within 1 week of you starting VOTRIENT and often during treatment to make sure that your BP is well controlled

 - Have someone call your health care provider or get medical help right away for you, if you have symptoms of a severe increase in blood pressure, including severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, or seizures, or you pass out (become unconscious)